 Mike Damone's nude scene with Stacy that was filmed and never used was stated by director Amy Heckerling to show the natural vulnerability between two young teenagers.
 The intent was to show each of them undressing, and then show them standing before each other fully naked, full frontal, vulnerable, and nervous.
 The scene was pulled due to an impending X-rating and has never been released.

-Nicolas Cage was originally considered for the role of Brad Hamilton, but after his audition the studio thought his performance was too dark and the role went, instead, to Judge Reinhold.
-Additionally, Cage was 17 at the time and could not work as many hours as 18-year-olds.
+Nicolas Cage was originally considered for the role of Brad Hamilton, but the studio thought his performance was too dark.
+Cage was also 17 at the time, and could not work as many hours as 18-year-olds.
 Nicolas Cage originally lied about his age so that he could get a bigger part.

 Cameron Crowe wrote the screenplay based on his book.
 Cameron Crowe attended University of San Diego High School, he posed as a student at Clairemont High School.
 The principal then was not thrilled with the idea, but when he asked Crowe about musicians that he had met, he mentioned Kris Kristofferson.
 The principal was a big fan of Kristofferson and agreed to let Crowe on campus.

 Universal originally planned to only release the film in the Western part of the United States for a few weeks before sending it off to cable (regional releases were still common at this time) due to the belief that there was no audience for it.
 After an excellent response, the film went wide three weeks later with a big opening in the Eastern United States and had a long run in theaters.